tethysplatform/tethys/docs/installation/linux_and_mac.rst

                     * `e` - Create Conda environment
                     * `s` - Create `settings.py` file
                     * `d` - Setup local database server
+                    * `i` - Initialize database server with Tethys database and superuser
                     * `a` - Create activation/deactivation scripts for the Tethys Conda environment
                     * `t` - Create the `t` alias to activate the Tethys Conda environment

                 For example, if you already have Miniconda installed and you have the repository cloned and have generated a `settings.py` file, but you want to use the install script to:

                     * create a conda environment,
+                    * setup a local database server,
-                     * setup the database,
+                    * initialize the database
                     * create the conda activation/deactivation scripts, and
                     * create the `t` shortcut,

                 then you can run the following command::

-                    bash install_tethys.sh --partial-tethys-install edat
+                    bash install_tethys.sh --partial-tethys-install ediat

                 .. warning::